Adoption and DNA Testing

 Step 4: Contact Your Matches

-OPTIONAL.
+OPTIONAL STEP!
 Keep in mind: You don't have to contact any of your biological relatives.
 If you are able to piece together your lineage without their input, perhaps that is enough.
-If you want to contact them you can by sending them a message through Ancestry's email brokering service.
+If you want to contact them, you can send them a message through your testing companies email service.

-Please keep in mind that just taking a DNA test does not mean someone is actually interested in finding their biological family.
+Please keep in mind that just taking a DNA test does not necessarily mean someone is actually interested in finding their biological family.
+Nor does it mean that they know they are missing any relatives (that someone was adopted out).
+Think through the whole process before undertaking the test to make sure you are ready for all of the possible scenarios.